Art Gallery of Nova Scotia: History

 In 2008, the museum published a report that recommended the construction of a new museum building, citing its present downtown building as "seriously inadequate."
 The museum's administration also noted that the building's lack of climate control and the region's weather have made it difficult to preserve works at the location.

 In March 2018, a feasibility study was completed that recommended that the museum, along with the post-secondary art school NSCAD University, move to a new "cultural hub."
 However, plans for these joint facilities with the art school were later scrapped.
 The proposed building was located at Bishop's Landing, bounded by Lower Water Street, Salter Street, and the Halifax Boardwalk.
 The estimated cost to construct the building is C$130 million to C$140 million.
 The provincial government committed C$80 million, while the federal government committed C$30 million.
 The museum was tasked with raising C$30 million from public and private donors for the construction of the new building.
 Designs created by a KPMB Architects-led team were selected for the new building in November 2020.
+However, in 2022, the provincial government put the plans for the new building on hold due to the increasing costs associated with the project.